 If this is the case, then you now need the right type of “running partner”.
-Someone at your level, on your side of the table, but with the 15-20 years of change delivery and change leadership experience and the scars to prove it!
+Someone at your level, on your side of the table, but with over 20 years of change delivery and change leadership experience and the scars to prove it!
 Here are some suggestions:

 - Seek the deep experience and wherewithal to help you manage both the internal stakeholders AND external delivery partners – acting as one with you.